Questions?

 Think of neuroplasticity like this: imagine your brain as a big network of roads.
 Neuroplasticity is the brain's ability to rearrange those roads or build new ones.
 When you learn something new or experience something different, it's like building a new road or strengthening an existing one.
 This flexibility allows your brain to adapt and change throughout your life, which is pretty amazing!

 Neurological therapists are trained to assess and address impairments in movement, balance, coordination, muscle recruitment, vision, and sensory perception that result from neurological conditions.
-They use evidence-based techniques and exercises to promote neuroplasticity—the brain's ability to adapt and reorganize neural pathways—in order to improve motor control and functional abilities.
+They use self-evident techniques and exercises to promote neuroplasticity—the brain's ability to adapt and reorganize neural pathways—in order to improve motor control and functional abilities.

 Treatment approaches in neurological therapy may include: